spacemeshos/testnet-guide/guide/install.md

 ## Next Step...

-We are almost done!
-You are now ready to [setup your Spacemesh p2p node...](setup.md)
+You are now ready to [setup your Spacemesh p2p node...](guide/setup.md)